unyt-org/datex-core-js-legacy/docs/manual/04 Pointer Synchronisation.md

 The pointer that we stored in the variable `x` is not just a static value - its value is updated bidirectionally.

-That means that any changes on the original client are reflected on the second client, and vice-versa - try it out for yourself:
+That means that any changes on the original endpoint are reflected on the second endpoint, and vice-versa - try it out for yourself:

 **Update value on first client:**
 ```ts